 Top tips for living safely with dementia:

-- Labelling plug switches with instructions is very helpful such as ‘Do not switch off’ or ‘Do switch off at night’.
+- Labeling plug switches with instructions is very helpful such as ‘Do not switch off’ or ‘Do switch off at night’

-Please note: our staff always carry official identification and you can contact usto check that they are a genuine employee of Kent Fire and Rescue Service.
+Our staff will always carry official identification.
+Feel free to contact us to check they are a genuine employee of Kent Fire and Rescue Service.